imazzine/cli/README.md

 $ zz add command ~/zz-plugins/tmp.js
 ```

-`zz add` command will resolve absolute path, locally and globally installed node modules.
+`zz add` command will resolve absolute path and locally and globally installed node modules.
 So, your plugins could be distributed in a different ways.

 After your command was plugged-in, you are able to use it: